laravel-streams/streams-api/README.md

-# streams-api
+# Streams API

-The API package for the Streams platform.
+A full-featured API package for the Streams platform.